imroc/req/README.md

 	}).String()
 ```

-#### Enable Insecure TLS (Skip Verify Certificate Chain And Host Name)
+#### Allow Insecure Https (Skip Verify Certificate Chain And Host Name)
 ``` go
 req.Get(url).EnableInsecureTLS(true).String()
 ```

 #### Reuse Setting
-if you care about performance very much, you can reuse the setting. (the internal http.Client will be created only once)
+if you care about performance very much, you can reuse the setting. (the internal `http.Client` will be created only once)

 create a Setting:
 ``` go